Did you know? If you are traveling to Georgia (country), you may need a Georgian Immigration Visa.

 • Travel and Health insurance (except for D5)

 The above-listed documents should be submitted both in electronic and material form.
-Furthermore, the documents shall be submitted in Georgian or in English language.
+Furthermore, the documents shall be submitted in Georgian or in English.
 The document drawn up in another foreign language must be submitted together with the duly certified Georgian or English translation.
 In addition, every document is subject to international validity rules (apostillization/legalization).

 After an appropriate visa application is submitted, the government makes the decision on the issuance of a D-category immigration visa: